 After moving north in '86, Louis continued the trend, working with top local and visiting jazz, blues, and soul artists, as well as leading his own groups.
 The last three releases on Louis’ own Shoug Records label—including the 2019 debut recording by the King Louie Organ Trio—have all been honored by Downbeat in their annual “Best Albums of the Year” issue.
-Louis’ knack for playing exactly what's needed to further the song has made him Portland's "first call" organist—and an Oregon Music Hall of Fame inductee. www.louispain.com
+Louis’ knack for playing exactly what's needed to further the song has made him Portland's "first call" organist. www.louispain.com

-The Mel Brown B-3 Organ Group, called “Jimmy Mak’s signature band” by The Oregonian, is celebrating its sixteenth year playing on Thursday nights at the noted Pearl District music venue.
-That’s a remarkably long run, but while the band was brand new when it debuted at Jimmy Mak’s in 1997, its roots extend back even further.
+The Mel Brown B-3 Organ Group, dubbed “Jimmy Mak’s signature band” by The Oregonian--and made up of four Oregon Music Hall of Fame inductees--performed virtually every Thursday evening for the entire 20-year existence of Portland's top jazz & blues club, Jimmy Mak's.
+That’s a remarkably long run, but while the band was brand new when it debuted at JM's in 1997, its roots extend back even further.

 In 1997, most Portland music fans were familiar with Mel Brown as the dean of Portland jazz drummers and for his earlier stint as a Motown staff drummer (working with the likes of Diana Ross, Martha Reeves, Smokey Robinson, and the Temptations).
-But before that, Mel had gigged around the NW with Billy Larkin & the Delegates, a funky organ group.
-(The band had a regional hit record, “The Pygmy,” which was covered by Booker T & the MG’s.)
-Similarly, in 1997 organist Louis “King Louie” Pain was known to Portlanders for his work with the late great Portland bluesman Paul deLay and with soul singer Linda Hornbuckle, but his roots were in the soul-jazz organ group genre.
-In the mid-seventies, back in his native Bay Area, Louis had cut his teeth playing in an organ group led by Bay Area sax legend Jules Broussard, who Mel had actually worked with a few years earlier.
+Before that, Mel had gigged around the NW with Billy Larkin & the Delegates, a funky organ group.
+(The band had a regional hit record, “The Pigmy,” which was covered by Booker T & the MG’s.)
+Similarly, in 1997 organist Louis “King Louie” Pain was known to Portlanders for his work with the late great Portland bluesman Paul deLay and with soul singer Linda Hornbuckle, but his true roots were in the soul-jazz organ group genre.
+In the mid-seventies, back in his native Bay Area, Louis had cut his teeth playing in an organ group led by Bay Area sax legend Jules Broussard (who Mel had actually worked with a few years earlier).